 “It’s the possibility of having a dream come true that makes life interesting.”

 I think that it’s very easy to lose sight of dreams — especially in this day and age where we’re never short on distractions.
-It reminds me of quote by Marcus Aurelius:
+It reminds me of a quote by Marcus Aurelius:

 “Stop whatever you’re doing for a moment and ask yourself: Am I afraid of death because I won’t be able to do this anymore?”